Notre-Dame Cemetery (Ottawa)

 Notre Dame Cemetery, is a Catholic cemetery in Ottawa, Ontario, Canada.
 Opened in 1872, it is the most prominent Catholic cemetery in Ottawa.
 The cemetery's western edge is located in Vanier, just south of Beechwood Cemetery.
 Its eastern limit is St. Laurent Boulevard.
 The cemetery is the final resting place for more than 114,000 people.

-Many remains and grave markers from the old Catholic cemetery in Sandy Hill were transferred to Notre Dame when it opened in 1872.
+The cemetery was established as a result of a bylaw passed in 1872, which banned the burial of human remains within the city's boundaries after the end of that calendar year.
+The bylaw was an attempt to control the spread of diseases such as smallpox, which was prevalent in the city at that time.
+Many remains and grave markers from the Catholic section of the Sandy Hill Cemetery were transferred to Notre Dame when it was opened.